Chapter edited 7/11/16

 "Froggy?"
 Bel reached out, careful not to use too much pressure as he tapped a frail shoulder.
-He didn't move when his lover flinched, instead waiting for Fran to look at him.
-"Froggy, are you alright?"
+He didn't move when his lover flinched and instead waited for Fran to look at him before he asked, "Froggy, are you alright?"

-The blond glanced back towards the kitchen, wary of leaving his soup on the stove unsupervised.
+The blond glanced back towards the kitchen, wary of leaving his soup on the stove unsupervised; the last thing he wanted was to start a fire, but that would be just his luck...
 "Are you sure?
 Do you want to go for a walk?"

-The smaller male was still for a few seconds before he nodded again, lifting himself off the couch slowly.
+The smaller male was still for a few seconds before he nodded again.
+He slowly lifted himself off the couch in a manner that looked to be very dazed.
 "Okay..."

 "Where are you going to go today, Froggy?"
 Bel was always careful to make sure he knew what Fran was planning; if something happened, he wanted to be able to get there as fast as he could, after all.

 Fran shrugged.
 "Maybe down to the river, senpai...
 Mamoru can have a swim while we're there..."

 "Alright, Froggy; just be careful, alright?"
 Bel closed the distance between them so that he could kiss his lover on the forehead.
 "How long will you be?"